ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.alexa2/README.md

 ## Installation
-As usual using stable repository, latest repository or use the ioBroker "Install" options from GitHub
+As usual using stable repository, the latest repository or uses the ioBroker "Install" options from GitHub

 ## Send Alexa Device Command sequences via messages
-All commands to the alexa devices can be send via the adapter to single devices or to groups.
-The adapter supports sending of these commands and - if needed - also combines them to set a specific volume before a voince output and restore the original volume afterwards.
+All commands to the alexa devices can be sent via the adapter to single devices or to groups.
+The adapter supports sending of these commands and - if needed - also combines them to set a specific volume before a voice output and restore the original volume afterward.

-When you want to send custom sequences to alexa devices you can create a Routine and trigger the routine also via the states.
+When you want to send custom sequences to alexa devices, you can create a Routine and trigger the routine also via the states.

-If this is not flexible enough the adapter offers since version 3.14.0 a way to send commands via messages.
+If this is not flexible enough, the adapter offers since version 3.14.0 a way to send commands via messages.

 You provide an array structure which will be converted to commands.
 There are two types of options for one array element: